GsTYPO3/language-router/README.md

 # Language router

+**THIS EXTENSION IS NOT MAINTAINED ANYMORE!** We do not provide support for this code anymore.
+If you want to take over this project, feel free to fork or re-upload it under your own namespace.

 [![Build Status](https://travis-ci.org/nimius/language-router.svg?branch=master)](https://travis-ci.org/nimius/language-router)

 A simple extension providing redirects to languages or pages, both for single- and multi-tree setups, based on